 Always start with the lightest bag possible

-International flights allow 2 checked bags of not over 70 lbs each and a combined linear measurement of 62".
-(Check with your airline to verify their requirements), one carry-on weighing no more than 10 lbs (most of the time they are strict about this) and a purse.
+International flights allow 2 checked bags of not over 70 pounds each and a combined linear measurement of 62".
+(Check with your airline to verify their requirements), one carry-on weighing no more than 10 pounds (most of the time they are strict about this) and a purse.

 You may take one bag per person on safari along with your hand luggage.
 If you take more on your flight over, it can be left in the arrival city.

 - Soft-sided luggage or duffels are preferable to hard luggage for storage on safari vehicles within East Africa.
 Large suitcases of dimensions greater than 24"x 17"x 7" are impossible to store in vehicles and on aircraft and should not be used.
 Hard cases should be avoided as they cannot fit in safari vehicles.

 - Baggage on Internal Scheduled Flights: if applicable Baggage allowance is 15 kg per person.
 Extra luggage will be charged each kilo basis subject to availability of space.